richardturnnidge/i2c_lessons/README.md

 i2c requires 4 wires to work.
 3.3v and GND are obvious, but in addition there is SDA and SCL to connect - a data line and a clock signal.

-Either the UEXT connector on the Olimex Agon Light 2 can be used, or the correct pins on any othere Agon machine's GPIO bus.
+Either the UEXT connector on the Olimex Agon Light 2 can be used, or the correct pins on any other Agon machine's GPIO bus.

 ![](./io_uext2.png)